AlejandroPerezB2B/MOB/README.md

 Install Matlab on the PC.
 Download the 'MatNIC2_v4.10_quoted version' and the 'liblsl-Matlab' folders and add them to the path.
+Download 'FOOOF Matlab wrapper' for Spectral Parameterization.
+To measure periodic and aperiodic properties of electrophysiological data.
+ADD to the path.

   * Subitem 2.1
   * Subitem 2.2